ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 {: ui}

 Initiate an Offline Restore through the {{site.data.keyword.cloud_notm}} Dashboard just as you would for a standard PITR.
 Choose the third Point-in-time recovery option.

-The point-in-time-recovery timestamp must be formatted as follows: `%Y-%m-%dT%H:%M:%SZ`.
-{: important}

 ### Point-in-time Recovery (PITR) Offline Restore through the CLI
 {: #pitr-offline-restore-cli}